Skyscanner/backpack/CONTRIBUTING.md

 If you are unsure of the impact or scale of your change, reach out to Koala team and we will help you!

-### Tokens and other foundational elements
+### Foundation elements

-Any visual CSS parameters of the component, such as *color, margins, paddings* etc. should not live as magic numbers in the component code, but as **tokens** in the [`@skyscanner/bpk-foundations-web`](https://github.com/Skyscanner/backpack-foundations/tree/main/packages/bpk-foundations-web) package.
-Head over to the [`@skyscanner/bpk-foundations-web` contribution guidelines](https://github.com/Skyscanner/backpack-foundations/blob/main/CONTRIBUTING.md) if you'd like to contribute a token to Backpack.
+Our tokens, Sass mixins, and icons live in the [`@skyscanner/bpk-foundations-web`](https://github.com/Skyscanner/backpack-foundations/tree/main/packages/bpk-foundations-web) repository.
+Head over to the [`@skyscanner/bpk-foundations-web` contribution guidelines](https://github.com/Skyscanner/backpack-foundations/blob/main/CONTRIBUTING.md) if you'd like to contribute any changes to a foundation element.

-### Sass mixins

-All Sass mixins are defined in the [`bpk-mixins`](https://github.com/Skyscanner/backpack-foundations/tree/main/packages/bpk-mixins) package.
-The package also exposes the Sass variables from the [`@skyscanner/bpk-foundations-web`](https://github.com/Skyscanner/backpack-foundations/tree/main/packages/bpk-foundations-web) package.

-If you add a new file of mixins, for example for a new *atom*, make sure you add the file to the imports in `_index.scss`.

-### Adding icons

-If you want to add icons, please discuss them with us first.

-Once they're signed off, you can [raise a request](https://bit.ly/backpack-request) and attach the SVG files.
-If you're feeling heroic and want to make the PR yourself, just copy the correctly named SVG files to the `lg` and `sm` directories in [`@skyscanner/bpk-svgs/src/icons/`](https://github.com/Skyscanner/backpack-foundations/tree/main/packages/bpk-svgs/src/icons/) and then run `npm run build`.

-## Documentation
+## Design documentation

 See our design system documentation at [skyscanner.design](https://www.skyscanner.design).